moar-regex/moar/documentation/implementation.md

 ### From Regex to the MOA

+BILD FEHLT

 Now that we know how the Regexes are represented (as an AST), we will now talk about the process that is used to create a MOA from a Regex.
+This process is internally used by the MoaPattern class to compile the Regex it is given in the `compile(...)` method into a usable Moa.

 #### Accumulate States